• Visit

 Ema Peter

 This archival project raises the visibility of notable curators active in the Lower Mainland between 1980 and 1999, when curatorial practices were expanding alongside a growing field of exhibition spaces.
 Some participants lived in the region throughout this period; others landed more briefly but made decided impacts; several had broader careers as artists or administrators but made valuable curatorial contributions.
-Some held positions at local museums and public art galleries, while others activated smallerartist-run spaces or realized ideas in public sites or through thematic gatherings or media-specific contexts such as photography, video, performance, and new technologies.
+Some held positions at local museums and public art galleries, while others activated smaller artist-run spaces or realized ideas in public sites or through thematic gatherings or media-specific contexts such as photography, video, performance, and new technologies.
 Their approaches were shaped variously by the drive to respond to the demands of a specific place and time, to bring visibility to lesser-known practices, or to experiment with the conventional curatorial model itself.

 Each participant has selected up to a dozen publications that reflect their influences, focus, and practice—in a sense, creating a type of self-portrait.
 These archival fragments begin to chart Metro Vancouver’s curatorial activities, revealing shifts in attitudes, institutions, and strategies as they pertain to exhibiting art.
 Additionally, many contributors have made annotations in their selections as a way of inscribing personal histories into their books and brochures.
 The publications have been donated to the Gibson Art Museum, which is itself a malleable container of histories and ideas.
 Paper copies of participants’ curriculum vitaes are also available in the Gibson’s library, showing the full extent of their curatorial activity.